Ethnic groups in London: History and ethnic breakdown of London

-For the overwhelming majority of London's history, the population of the city was ethnically homogenous with the population being of White British ethnic origin, with small clusters of minority groups such as Jewish people, most notably in areas of the East End.
-From 1948 onwards and especially since the Blair government in the late 1990s and 2000s, the population has diversified in international terms at an increased rate.
-In 2011, it was reported for the first time that White British people had become a minority within the city, establishing it was a majority-minority city within the country.
+For the overwhelming majority of London's history, the population of the city was ethnically homogeneous with the population being of White British ethnic origin, with small clusters of minority groups such as Jewish people, most notably in areas of the East End.
+From 1948 onwards, the population has diversified in international terms at an increased rate.
+In 2011, it was reported for the first time that White British demographic had become a minority, whilst still being the largest single demographic within the city, establishing it was a majority-minority city within the country.
 In 2005, a survey of London's ethnic and religious diversity claimed that there were more than 300 languages spoken and 50 non-indigenous communities with a population of more than 10,000 in London.